 Both certainly sound quite similar when they are first seen.

-And since most people grew up attending schools that used chalk on chalkboard, it may seem like there is little difference at first.
+And since most people grew up attending schools that used chalk on chalkboards, it may seem like there is little difference at first.

 But there are differences between the paints that you should know before choosing the right one for your needs.

 What follows are the descriptions of each type of paint, how they are applied, the important differences between them, and tips on choosing the one for your project.

 What is Chalk Paint?